 Within the “Tools > Backup” settings menu, you have options for instantly downloading a backup to your server, to your computer, or sent in an email, as well as options for how frequently you want to automatically backup your site.

 Backup Core WordPress Files

-The first 3 methods backup only your website’s database.
+These methods above backup only your website’s database.
 It’s a good idea to also backup your theme files, and all your plugins.
 If you make any customizations to any core files and don’t back them up, you risk a chance of losing these edits during the upgrading process.

 Backup from cPanel

 Most hosting companies provide backup services as well.
 Contact your host, or look around in your host’s admin panels for a “backup wizard” or settings configuration.
 This method is worth looking into.
 Why not use the tools that are available, right?

 For more information on WordPress backups, visit the WordPress Codex.

 What method do you use to backup your blog?
 Leave a comment below and share your thoughts!